 This is the money you will use to make your everyday purchases.
 When you run out of funds in the envelope, you can’t buy anymore!
 This is a simple method that requires discipline in order to work.
 At the end of the month, any money left over goes into savings.

-Pro tip: Apps like Qube Money (review) also implement the envelope method but offer a new way to budget via its app — it’s worth checking out.
+Pro tip: Apps like Qube Money also implement the envelope method but offer a new way to budget via its app — it's worth checking out.

 Step 4: Unsubscribe from retail email and mobile subscription lists